cr/webextaware/README.md

 webextaware sync
 ```

-You may run into AMO's occasional 504s or an error about too many open files.
+You may run into AMO's occasional 504s.
 In any case, re-run the following
 command until all you get are persistent 404 errors:

 ```